Azure/azure-init/doc/E2E_TESTING.md

 VM_IMAGE="$(az sig image-definition list --resource-group testgalleryazinitrg --gallery-name testgalleryazinit | jq -r .[].id)" make e2e-test
 ```

+This will allocate a VM of your given image type (with Azure-init installed) and later run the `functional_test` binary after provisioning.

 ### Cleanup After SIG Testing

 When testing is done, clean up the SIG resource group: